Which of the following is an example of a trade receivable? | Study Prep in Pearson+

 Understand the concept of trade receivables: Trade receivables are amounts owed to a business by its customers for goods or services provided on credit.
 These are directly related to the core operations of the business.

-Analyze each option provided: Tax refunds receivable, advances to employees, accounts receivable from customers for goods sold on credit, and interest receivable on loans.
+Analyze the options provided: Tax refunds due from the government, advances to employees, and interest receivable on loans to others are not directly related to the sale of goods or services to customers.
+These are classified as other receivables, not trade receivables.

-Eliminate options that do not fit the definition of trade receivables: Tax refunds receivable and advances to employees are not related to the sale of goods or services to customers.
-Similarly, interest receivable on loans is related to financing activities, not trade operations.
+Clarify the distinction: Trade receivables specifically arise from the sale of goods or services, whereas other receivables (e.g., tax refunds, advances, interest receivable) arise from non-operational activities or transactions.

-Conclude that the correct answer is 'Accounts receivable from customers for goods sold on credit,' as it directly represents a trade receivable.
+Conclude: The correct example of a trade receivable is 'Accounts receivable from customers for goods sold on credit,' as it aligns with the definition and purpose of trade receivables.

 Watch next